 - The basic 'animal response’ in a stressful situation is ‘fight’ or ‘flight’.
 'Fight' is similar to active resistance and a fight response (in its basic form) might not be a possible (without serious repercussions) in many situations that employees face in business organizations.
 Similarly, a 'flight response' in its basic form (e.g. getting out of the situation by changing roles, changing jobs etc.) might not also be feasible.
 Hence ‘passive resistance’ (which can be conceptualized as a 'creative' combination of 'fight and flight') becomes a 'natural response' to cope with the brutal realities of organizational life.
 By the way, it has been argued that insanity is a perfectly sane response to an insane environment!

 So, how should we deal with passive resistance- in ourselves and in others?
 A good place to start is to examine some of the causes of the passive resistance mentioned above.

-• If a key contributing factor is some sort of ‘learned helplessness’, enabling people to examine their thought processes (and the inferences/attribution errors they are making) along with enabling them to build the requisite skills to operate in the new environment will help.
+- If the main contributing factor is some sort of ‘learned helplessness’, enabling people to examine their thought processes (and the inferences/attribution errors they are making) along with enabling them to build the requisite skills to operate in the new environment will help.
 If the transition from 'learned helplessness' to ‘learned optimism’ can be facilitated, it would provide a significant advantage when it comes to dealing with the next wave of change.

 So, these are some of my ‘thought fragments’.
 Now, over to you for your comments so that we can convert these thought fragments to something more useful in understanding and dealing with passive resistance!